ninoseki/ninoseki.github.io/avtokyo/2020/ja/workshop.md

----
-title: AVTokyo 2020 Phishing Kit Analysis Workshop
+# AVTokyo 2020 Phishing Kit Analysis Workshop
-navbar: false
-permalink: /avtokyo/2020/ja/workshop/
-sidebar: auto
----

-# {{$page.title}}

 ## Topics to be covered